The Key Features of the Corporate Practice of Dentistry in California

 A professional dental corporation is created under California state law and is designated to practice the profession of dentistry.
 California professional dental corporations are governed by the Moscone-Knox Professional Corporation Act (Corp C §§13400–13410), the general provisions of the California Corporations Code, and regulators promogulated by the Dental Board of California.

 What are some advantages of a Professional Dental Corporation?

-Legal Protection – A professional dental corporation allows for separation of personal assets from business assets, limiting personal liability against lawsuits and creditors.
-While a professional corporation cannot protect a dentist from malpractice claims (professional liability), if formed and operated correctly, it may protect the dentists’ personal assets from claims arising from the malpractice of colleagues, some commercial claims, or employee related lawsuits.
+Legal Protection – A professional dental corporation allows for the separation of personal assets from business assets, limiting personal liability against lawsuits and creditors.
+While a professional corporation cannot protect a dentist from malpractice claims (professional liability), if formed and operated correctly, it may protect the dentists’ personal assets from claims arising from the malpractice of colleagues, some commercial claims, or employee-related lawsuits.
 This is especially important for a dentist running their own dental practice.

 Business Credit – Building business credit under a professional dental corporation can be beneficial when it comes time to form a partnership or sell your business.
 It also may avoid the need for personal guarantees.

 Taxation – By electing your professional dental corporation as an S-Corp, profits and losses pass through to shareholders, which avoids double taxation.
 S-Corp election also reduces self-employment taxes on shareholders who draw distributions.